 What tools would be good to know beforehand?

 QEMU is a processor emulator, sometimes classified as a userland hypervisor.
-Whichever way you slice it, there is a forked version that supports CHERI-MIPSs, which is where you’ll likely do most of your development.
+Whichever way you slice it, there is a forked version that supports CHERI-MIPS, CHERI-RISC-V, and Morello.
 The CHERI-RISC-V is the principal focus for development, but Qemu CHERI-MIPS was the stable option until earlier this year.

 - FreeBSD Basics